ruplet/ruplet.github.io/docs/_posts/2024-02-14-about-sudoku.md

 - (Russel, Jarvis 2006: http://www.afjarvis.org.uk/sudoku/russell_jarvis_spec2.pdf) here they analyzed the number of valid solutions modulo some solution-preserving symmetries.
 They found it's ~5 bilion using Burnside's lemma.
 But the Burnside's lemma is non-constructive.
 By using this approach we could design a language in which a valid operation is applying one of the solution-preserving symmetries (such as relabeling the numbers), but we would have to start with a valid solution - and no classification is known for the 5B starting points; http://www.afjarvis.org.uk/sudoku/sudgroup.html
 - Aviv and Ilan Adlers (father and son) found out that the symmetries considered above are truly all the symmetries which preserve solutions: https://adler.ieor.berkeley.edu/ilans_pubs/suduko_2008.pdf

-## Possible approaches
-- first of all: don't consider the nxn case, only the 9x9
-- would Vapnik-Chervonenkis dimension be of use?
-- it's a compression problem really. you compress from 81 numbers 1-9 to set which is significantly smaller (but still large)
-- dimensionality reduction from machine learning?
-- could variational auto-encoder learn how to compress and decompress these numbers?
-- could using advanced sudoku-solving help us reduce the number of solutions to brute-force?

 ## Advanced sudoku-solving techniques
 - Phistomefel Ring: